 As a community-engaged researcher and educator Ioana focuses on creating decolonial solidarities through knowledge mobilization and research-creation, that supports local autonomy and social innovation.
 She is long-time community research associate with Inshiyuu Miyuupimatisiuun and Nihtaauchin Chisasibi Center for Sustainability in Eeyou Istchee (James Bay, Quebec).

-She is currently member of the research expert team with the Public Inquiry Commission on relations between Indigenous Peoples and certain public services in Québec: listening, reconciliation and progress.
-For the past 15 years Ioana has collaborated with the Cree Nation of Eeyou Istchee (James Bay, northern Quebec) in a variety of fields beginning with knowledge transfer in the context of hydroelectric development to community-based Indigenous health and wellness.
+She was member of the research expert team with the Public Inquiry Commission on relations between Indigenous Peoples and certain public services in Québec: listening, reconciliation and progress, and is core member of Centre for Oral History and Digital Storytelling at Concordia University.

 The Chisasibi Agroecology Initiative is an integrated food sovereignty project led by Nihtaauchin Chisasibi Center for Sustainability and the Chisasibi Business Service Centre.
 It consists of a range of food security and social innovation projects, including the development of a greenhouse complex, a northern agricultural field, composting project, a landscape restoration initiative, and an intergenerational food production experimental…Read More